Near32/Regym/README.md

 + Every implementation is compatible with [OpenAI gym](https://github.com/openai/gym) and [Unity](https://github.com/Unity-Technologies/ml-agents) environments.
 + Self-Play training scheme for Multi-Agent environments, as introduced [here](https://danielhp95.github.io/assets/pdfs/COG-2019-submission.pdf).
 + Emphasis on cross-compatibility and clear interfaces to add new algorithms.
 See [Adding a new algorithm](docs/adding-a-new-algorithm.md).
-+ (In development) Test suite to test and benchmark each algorithm on: compatibility on Discrete / Continuous observation / action spaces.
++ Test suite to test and benchmark each algorithm on: compatibility on Discrete / Continuous observation / action spaces.
 Proof of learning, proof of reproducability.
-+ (In development) Parallel actors per algorithm.
++ Distributed training.

 ## Documentation